Province of Georgia

 The Province of Georgia (also Georgia Colony) was one of the Southern Colonies in colonial-era British America.
+Founded as a British proprietary colony in 1732, in 1751 it became a royal colony.
 In 1775 it was the last of the Thirteen Colonies to support the American Revolution.

 The original land grant of the Province of Georgia included a narrow strip of land that extended west to the Pacific Ocean.

 The colony's corporate charter was granted to General James Oglethorpe on April 21, 1732, by George II, for whom the colony was named.
 The charter was finalized by the King's privy council on June 9, 1732.

 The English colony of Georgia was planned as a utopian society with an integrated physical, economic and social design influenced by the ideals of James Harrington.
 Oglethorpe envisioned a colony which would serve as a haven for English subjects who had been imprisoned for debt and "the worthy poor."
 General Oglethorpe imposed laws that many colonists disagreed with, such as the banning of alcoholic beverages.
 He disagreed with slavery and thought a system of smallholdings more appropriate than the large plantations common in the colonies just to the north.
 However, land grants were not as large as most colonists would have preferred.

 Another reason for the founding of the colony was as a buffer state and a "garrison province" which would defend the southern British colonies from Spanish Florida.
 Oglethorpe imagined a province populated by "sturdy farmers" who could guard the border; because of this, the colony's charter prohibited slavery.
-The ban on slavery was lifted by 1751 and the colony became a royal colony by 1752.
+The ban on slavery was lifted by 1751 and the colony became a royal colony by 1752, taking over from the Trustees for the Establishment of the Colony of Georgia in America.